For your reference, here is an example tutorial video featured in our Medify UCAT online course.

 Preparation removes the “fear of the unknown”.
 You’ll feel more confident, having seen similar questions before and taken mock tests, and you will feel less anxious.

-In addition to this free guide, we offer a popular UCAT online course providing practise questions and mock exams, all with question timing and performance feedback.
+In addition to this free guide, we offer a popular UCAT online course providing practice questions and mock exams, all with question timing and performance feedback.

 Improve Your UCAT Score